 The Seville Great House was constructed as a symbol of English victory after it was abandoned by the Spaniards in the mid 17th Century.

-Located at CQPM+7RC, Priory, the Seville Great House is the main attraction in the Seville Heritage Park.
+Located at CQPM+7RC, Priory, the is the main attraction and one of the most historic sites in the Seville Heritage Park, making it a significant park of Jamaican history.
 It was built in 1745 by the grandson of a British Army officer, a Captian Hemmings, who was governor of what was New Seville.

 The Great House offers daily guided tours and a display of artifacts.
 The museum also offers an interpretive exhibition of property through the years dating from as far back as A.D.
 650.